 - 1 day

-Spend a magical day in the Carnarvon Ranges on private property with an experienced ecologist, discovering hidden wildlife and plants.
+Spend a magical day on private property, nestled in the Carnarvon Gorge, with an experienced ecologist, discovering hidden wildlife and plants.

 What to expect: